rasulomaroff/reactive.nvim/README.md

 ### Usage

-To quickly understand what you can do with this plugin, just use built-in presets, but I encourage you to build your preset and not rely on built-in ones, which can be changed in the future:
+To quickly understand what you can do with this plugin, just use built-in presets, but I encourage you to build your preset and not rely on built-in ones, which can be changed in the future.
+For the full spec look [here](#config-spec).

 ```lua
 require('reactive').setup {